Quan-Sky/Masahito-Hayashi/about.md

 This paper formalizes quantum state estimation with nuisance parameters.
 It clarifies the ultimate precision limit in quantum state estimation.

-> **M. Hayashi**, T. Morimae, "Verifiable measurement-only blind quantum computing with stabilizer testing," *Phys.
-Rev. Lett.,* vol. 115, 220502 (2015).
+> **M. Hayashi**, T. Morimae, "Verifiable measurement-only blind quantum computing with stabilizer testing," *Physical Review Letters,* vol. 115, 220502 (2015).

 This paper initialized the verification of measurement-based quantum computer.